ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 ## Procedure to delete Caveonix RiskForesight licenses
 {: #caveonix_license_managing_procedure-delete}

-Deleting Caveonix RiskForesight automatically deletes the initial Caveonix RiskForesight license originally associated with the service.
-However, you need to manually delete any other unwanted licenses from the Caveonix RiskForesight Licenses table on the Resources page in the IBM Cloud for VMware Solutions console.
+Deleting Caveonix RiskForesight automatically deletes the initial Caveonix RiskForesight license that is originally associated with the service.
+However, you need to manually delete any other unwanted licenses from the Caveonix RiskForesight Licenses table on the Resources page in the VMware Solutions console.

 To delete the Caveonix RiskForesight service, you must do so in the {{site.data.keyword.vmwaresolutions_full}} console.
-For more information, see [Procedure to delete services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-removing-procedure).
+For more information, see [Deleting services from vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_deletingservices).
 {:note}

 1. Click **Resources** from the left navigation pane.